Guided Speculative Inference for Efficient Test-Time Alignment of LLMs: Discussion

-We would like to thank Nick Hill and Guangxuan (GX) Xu from red hat for their help with vLLM.
-JG and DAM acknowledge support from the Kempner Institute, the Aramont Fellowship Fund, and the FAS Dean’s Competitive Fund for Promising Scholarship.
+We would like to thank Nick Hill and Guangxuan (GX) Xu from Red Hat for their help with vLLM.
+JG and DAM acknowledge support from the Aramont Fellowship Fund and the FAS Dean’s Competitive Fund for Promising Scholarship.
+JG is supported by a graduate fellowship at the Kempner Institute for the Study of Natural and Artificial Intelligence at Harvard University.